Would you rather learn outdated material or be taught growth hacking techniques in schools And why do you need to learn growth hacking anyway.

 Growth hacking is a relatively new, yet highly demanded form of marketing that has its focus on the fast acquisition and retention of customers on a small budget or even no budget at all.

-Growth hackers know how to get the highest results with the least amount of capital required.
+It is about knowing how to get the highest results with the least amount of capital required.

 Recently it has become a startup’s bread-and-butter when it comes to building initial interest and designing its product or service, and especially tech companies love it.